henry-oberholtzer/annieoberholtzer_com/README.md

 # AnnieOberholtzer.com

-Portfolio website for the actress & stage fighter Annie Oberholtzer
+Portfolio website for the actress & stage fighter Annie Oberholtzer.
+Designed to utilitze low cost hosting on static site websites.

 ## Technologies Used

 - Next.js
 - TypeScript
+- neocities, for hosting

 ## Running the site